Jessica Lithwick

 WestCorp Solutions Ltd. v.
 Collins et al, 2019 BCCA 69, counsel for the successful applicant in its application to dismiss the appeal as abandoned

 Trinity Western University v.
-Law Society of British Columbia, 2016 BCCA 423, co-counsel for West Coast LEAF, arguing that Trinity Western University’s Community Covenant discriminates against women
+Law Society of British Columbia, 2016 BCCA 423, co-counsel for an intervener, arguing that Trinity Western University’s Community Covenant discriminates against women

 R. v.
 Ejigu, 2016 BCSC 2278, co-counsel for the defendant, securing an acquittal for Ms. Ejigu on the basis of her being not criminally responsible due to mental disorder